Syipmong/My-Goal---Streaks/README.md

 - i created a chart that displays all the income sources
 - i added functionality so when you click on each bar, it will show more information about that source

 ...

 ### What I Learned
+- I learnt how to manipulate DOM elements using vanilla JS

 ...